ssiltanen/Fasaani/README.md

 ### Query configuration

-So far in each example we have the `searchAsync` function.
-This function is the non configurable version of `SearchWithConfigAsync`, which can be configured to logger function and/or cancellation token.
+So far in each example we have used the `searchAsync` function.
+This function is the non-configurable version of search function.
+To customize how the search is executed, use `SearchWithConfigAsync`, which can be configured to logger function and/or cancellation token.

 Logging with config record works by creating a record of `SearchConfig` with `Log` value.
 This field is a function that is called before query execution if it is provided.
 For now it is user's responsibility to provide the implementation for that function in a form that pleases them.